 Delete malware on your site

-It’s incredibly difficult to remove all instances of malware by hand.
+It’s incredibly difficult to clean malware by hand.
 Unless you’ve spent countless hours scrubbing sites before, the technical aspect might be too much for the average small business owner.
 The good news is, there’s an easier way.
 There are other automated solutions, like GoDaddy Express Malware Removal, that take care of the legwork for you.
 All you need to do is provide us with a little bit of information, and we’ll get to work.
 We won’t stop until it’s clean, so you can rest assured your site will be up and running in no time.

 Steps for using GoDaddy Express Malware Removal to clean malware